 Zoom vs Houseparty

 If you have engaged in video calls, you must have come across Zoom or Houseparty.
-These are two apps that offer the same services but are quite different in the way they look, feel, and operate.
-To get you into the know, other apps that are more popular and work in the same way are like Google Duo and Skype.
-This article is going to addresses some of the differences between Zoom and Houseparty.
+These two apps offer the same services but are pretty different in how they look, feel, and operate.
+To get you into the know, Google Duo and Skype are other apps that are more popular and work similarly.
+This article will address some of the differences between Zoom and Houseparty.

-Zoom is around 7 years old and is the product of Zoom Video Communications Inc., an American-based communications and technology (com tech) company.
-Technically a year old, Houseparty is the creation of Life Air Inc. Life Air Inc. is a subsidiary of Epic Games, a video game company that is best known for its success on the game Fortnite.
+Zoom is around seven years old and is the product of Zoom Video Communications Inc., an American-based communications and technology (com tech) company.
+Technically a year old, Houseparty is the creation of Life Air Inc. Life Air Inc. is a subsidiary of Epic Games, a video game company best known for its success in Fortnite.

 Functionality differences

-1. Perceived level of formality: While Zoom is taken as a business app and seen a formal platform, Houseparty is an informal or casual-formal one.
+1. Perceived level of formality: While Zoom is taken as a business app and seen as a formal platform, Houseparty is informal or casual-formal.
 This difference can be seen from the nature of its makers – one was made by a com tech company and another by gamers (kinda).

-It has been noted that Zoom is popular among businesses and formal institutions while Houseparty is a sensation for teenagers.
-It would seem awkward for your boss to call a meeting on Houseparty or your bestie to send you a Zoom meeting link.
+It has been noted that Zoom is popular among businesses and formal institutions, while Houseparty is a sensation for teenagers.
+It would seem awkward for your boss to call a meeting on Houseparty or for your bestie to send you a Zoom meeting link.

-1. In-app fun: While Zoom has sophisticated features such as recording meetings and setting virtual backgrounds, Houseparty offers in-app games that can be played by the users.
+1. In-app fun: While Zoom has sophisticated features such as recording meetings and setting virtual backgrounds, Houseparty offers in-app games that users can play.
 These games are like Quick Draw, Trivia, and Chips.
-The target audience for Zoom explains why it cannot be as ‘fun’ as Houseparty.
+The target audience for Zoom explains why it cannot be as fun as Houseparty.
 Houseparty is made for a more casual audience.

-2. On the issue of time: On Zoom, time is of the essence.
-Each Zoom meeting is usually allocated 40 minutes and once this time elapses, the meeting closes (whether you are done or not) and Zoom removes all the participants.
-On the flip side, Houseparty does not put any restrictions in terms of time.
+2. On the time issue: On Zoom, time is of the essence.
+Each Zoom meeting is usually allocated 40 minutes, and once this time elapses, the meeting closes (whether you are done or not), and Zoom removes all the participants.
+On the flip side, Houseparty does not put any restrictions on time.
 This sets it as a freestyle video chatting app.

 3. On numbers: On Zoom's basic plan, meeting hosts can add up to 100 participants.
 Again, this is a feature that is focused on businesses.
 On the other hand, Houseparty can only accommodate up to 8 users on a single video chat.

 4. Which is easier to access?
-When you are looking at a video chatting app, one of the things you usually want to know is how easy it is for you to use it in terms of setting up a chat or a meeting.
+When looking at a video chatting app, one of the things you usually want to know is how easy it is to use it to set up a chat or a meeting.

-Setting up a chat and making others join it is trickier in Zoom than it is on Houseparty.
+Setting up a chat and making others join is trickier on Zoom than on Houseparty.
 Scheduling a meeting requires you to set the date and time (from and to).
-There is also an option of setting the Time Zone (aha, you read it right!).
+There is also an option to set the Time Zone (aha, you read it right!).
 You always need to invite the participants using a link.
-If you’re doing it for the first time, it can be a little overwhelming.
+If you're doing it for the first time, it can be a little overwhelming.

 On the other hand, Houseparty is very simple to use.
-You can either invite your contacts or link up with your Facebook friends.
-Your friends who have Houseparty are usually notified that you are ‘in the house’ once you launch the app.
+You can invite your contacts or link them with your Facebook friends.
+Your friends who have Houseparty are usually notified that you are "in the house" once you launch the app.

 Which one?

-Both apps are great creations and you can have both of them to serve you different video-chatting needs.
-If you’re looking at hosting a virtual classroom, then Zoom it (get it?).
+Both apps are incredible creations, and you can have both to serve different video-chatting needs.
+If you're looking at hosting a virtual classroom, then Zoom it (get it?).
 If you want to round up your few high school friends, then use Houseparty.
-The answer is each one for the question which one?
+The answer is each one for the question, which one?

 Join our newsletter